IABTechLab/uid2docs/docs/sharing/sharing-best-practices.md

 - When data is coming into your platform, or you are sending it out, make sure that the data is always in the form of UID2 tokens, not raw UID2s.

-  However, within your infrastructure, it's important to store raw UID2s, rather than UID2 tokens (see [Best Practices for Managing Raw UID2s](#best-practices-for-managing-raw-uid2s) above).
+  However, within your infrastructure, it's important to store raw UID2s, rather than UID2 tokens (see [Best Practices for Managing Raw UID2s](#best-practices-for-managing-raw-uid2s)).

 - In your code, for future extensibility, allow for a UID2 token length of 500 characters.